 Obama was engaged in the Russiagate investigation’s progress.
 During the 2016 campaign, both the FBI and CIA briefed him about it.
 After the election, he held a high-level White House meeting to discuss investigating Trump and his advisers.
 In fact, he ordered then-FBI Director James Comey to “look at things” and put “the right people” on the case.

 What about his vice president?
-Biden attended the high-level January 2017 meeting and even offered the FBI a pretext to investigate ret.
-Lt.
+Biden attended the high-level January 2017 meeting and even offered the FBI a pretext to investigate retired Lt.
 Gen. Michael Flynn, who Trump had nominated as his national security adviser.

-The pollster explained that “Americans want to have faith in and respect for the FBI.
+“Americans want to have faith in and respect for the FBI.
 When there is a smidgen of irregularity, they want it exposed.
 They likely see a thorough Durham investigation settling the issue and putting closure to questions about the origins of the Russia probe.”

 He conducted the Durham investigation survey from Sept.
 29 through Oct.
 2, polling 1,308 American adults.